Workspace Environment Management 2203

 For information about upgrading, see Upgrade a deployment.

-To install the current release, see Install and configure.
+For information about installing the current release, see Install and configure.

 Workspace Environment Management (WEM) has the following architecture: